 0500: Bib Number and Timing Chip Collection

 The course is a 400 metre all weather track at Julie Rose Stadium, Ashford in Kent.
 Runners will change direction every 4 hours, with the final change occuring at 12 hours elapsed - for the last 5 hours only (cut off 17 hours).

 Electronic Timing at the start finish line together with back-up timing at one additional point per lap.

-Weather in the UK can be variable at the best of times but we have picked early september as offering optimum potential for dry and moderate temperatures, with long daylight hours.
+Weather in the UK can be variable at the best of times but we have picked mid April, following last years in early September, as offering optimum potential for dry and moderate temperatures, with long daylight hours.
 Runners should prepare for all conditions on the day.
 The track is well shielded from the wind by a very large grand stand down one side, and is protected by banking on the near bend.

 Runners will each be permitted a sizeable crew area from which they may be tended to.